robocomp/cortex/README.md

 ## Installing existing agents from the RoboComp repository
-If you want to install and try some existing agents you can clone the [dsr-graph](https://github.com/robocomp/dsr-graph) repository and read the related documentation.
-Note that agents always are part of a CORTEX configuration.
+If you want to install and try some existing agents, you can clone the [dsr-graph](https://github.com/robocomp/dsr-graph) repository and read the related documentation.
+Note that agents are always part of a CORTEX configuration.

 # Developer Documentation
 ## DSR-API (aka G-API)
-G-API is the user-level access layer to G. It is composed by a set of core methods that access the underlying CRDT and RTPS APIs, and an extendable  set of auxiliary methods added to simplify the user coding tasks.
+G-API is the user-level access layer to G. It comprises a set of core methods that access the underlying CRDT and RTPS APIs, and an extendable  set of auxiliary methods added to simplify the user coding tasks.

-The most important features of the G-API are:
+The most essential features of the G-API are:

--   It always works on a copy a node.
-The obtention of the copy is done by a core method using shared mutex technology.
+-   It always works on a copy of a node.
+The copy acquisition is transparently done using a thread-safe core method.
 Once a copy of the node is returned, the user can edit it for as long as she wants.
-When it is ready, the node is reinserted in G using another core method.
-This feature makes the API thread-safe.
+When ready, the node can be safely reinserted into G using another thread-safe method.
+This feature relieves the user from dealing with controlled concurrent access to the graph.

--   There are a group of methods, that include the word local in their name, created to change the attributes of a node.
-These methods do not reinsert the node back into G and the user is left with this responsibility.
+-   There are a group of methods that include the word local in their name, created to change the attributes of a node.
+These methods do not reinsert the node back into G; the user is left responsible for that.

--   DSRGraph has been created as a QObject to emit signals whenever a node is created, deleted or modified.
-Using this functionality, a set of graphic classes have been created to show in real-time the state of G. These classes can be connected at run-time to the signals.
-There is an abstract class from which all of them inherit that can be used to create more user-defined observers of G.

--   To create a new node, a unique identifier is needed.
-To guarantee this requirement, the node creation method places a RPC call to the special agent idserver, using standard RoboComp communication methods.
-Idserver returns a unique id that can be safely added to the new node.
+-   The DSRGraph object (G) inherits from QObject to use the signal/slot Qt facility.
+G emits signals whenever a node is created, deleted or modified.

+-   All agents generated with the RobocompDSL code generator have slots to receive these signals.
+This functionality provides the agents with an asynchronous response to changes in G, that complements the synchronous calls to the API

+-   Using the signal/slot functionality, G can be displayed in real-time using a set of GUI classes.
+The standard GUI provides different docked views of G, including a graph representation, a tree view, and a 2D robot-centered view.
+The user can add custom views to the tabified widget.

+-   A unique identifier is needed to create a new node.
+A 64-bit UUID number is obtained and assigned to the agent to guarantee this requirement.
+-
--   G can be serialized to a JSON file from any agent but it is better to do it only from the idserver agent, to avoid the spreading of copies of the graph in different states.
+-   G can be serialized to a JSON file from any agent using a function from the API

 ## Common examples